doritoes/Macmini-Labs/A1347/5_Linux_desktop_testing.md

     - To access the mysql cli:
       - YES: sudo mysql
       - NO: mysql -u root -p
+    - To renable logging in with root password:
+      - `ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password by 'mynewpassword';`
+    - To switch back to socket:
+      - `ALTER USER 'root'@'localhost' IDENTIFIED WITH auth_socket;`
 - Use a Docker image
   - https://medium.com/@mikez_dg/how-to-set-up-a-simple-lamp-server-with-docker-images-in-2023-9b0e24476ec6
   - Install docker if needed